 The vulnerability audit also identifies vulnerabilities in technology or other systems that are supposed to maintain or enhance communications.
 Are the phone, email, broadcast text and/or other systems adequate to manage increased traffic during crisis situations?
 Will they even survive such crises?
 Is the client organization prepared to rapidly put accurate information out via the Internet during crises, and to respond to Internet-based inquiries?

-An effective analogy is the work of a fire inspector — if he/she is allowed to look in every room, behind every door, he/she can do the best-possible job of preventing fires or reducing the damage from unavoidable fires.
+An effective analogy is the work of a fire inspector — if they are allowed to look in every room, behind every door, they can do the best-possible job of preventing fires or reducing the damage from unavoidable fires.

 Here’s a handful of sample questions from a vulnerability audit:

 - If you lost your primary workplace overnight due to fire, flood or some other disaster, would all employees already know where to report tomorrow?

 - Do you have backups already identified for every vendor or contractor whose goods or services are critical to your operation?